rollbar/docs/api/items_post.md

     // If omitted, we'll determine this on the backend.
     "title": "NameError when setting last project in views/project.py",

+    // Optional: uuid
+    // A string, up to 36 characters, that uniquely identifies this occurrence.
+    // While it can now be any latin1 string, this may change to be a 16 byte field in the future.
+    // We recommend using a UUID4 (16 random bytes).
+    // The UUID space is unique to each project, and can be used to look up an occurrence later.
+    // It is also used to detect duplicate requests.
+If you send the same UUID in two payloads, the second
+    // one will be discarded.
+    "uuid": "d4c7acef55bf4c9ea95e4fe9428a8287",

     // Optional: notifier
     // Describes the library used to send this event.
     "notifier": {